Overv/VulkanTutorial/05_Uniform_buffers/01_Descriptor_pool_and_sets.md

 bufferInfo.range = sizeof(UniformBufferObject);
 ```

+If you're overwriting the whole buffer, like we are in this case, then it is is also possible to use the `VK_WHOLE_SIZE` value for the range.
 The configuration of descriptors is updated using the `vkUpdateDescriptorSets`
 function, which takes an array of `VkWriteDescriptorSet` structs as parameter.

 ```c++